Tsuda Mamichi: Early life

 Tsuda was born into a local samurai household in Tsuyama Domain (present-day Okayama Prefecture).
 In his early days, he studied rangaku under Mitsukuri Gempo and military science under Sakuma Shozan.
 He became an instructor at the Bansho Shirabesho institute run by the Tokugawa bakufu to study western books and science.
 In 1862, he was selected, together with Nishi Amane, by the government for training in the Netherlands in western political science, constitutional law, and economics.
 They departed in 1863 with a Dutch physician Dr. J. L. C. Pompe van Meerdervoort, who had set up the first teaching hospital for western medicine in Nagasaki.

 The two Japanese students were put in the care of Professor Simon Vissering, who taught Political Economy, Statistics and Diplomatic History at the University of Leyden.
 They developed a genuine friendship with Vissering who was conscious of the long-standing friendship between Japan and the Netherlands through Dejima.
-He felt that the students' desire for knowledge would make them likely future participation in Japan's modernization.
-Vissering, a member of La Vertu Lodge No, 7, Leyden introduced them to Freemasonry, of which they became the first Japanese adherents on October 20, 1864.
+He felt that the students' desire for knowledge would make them likely future participants in Japan's modernization.
+Vissering, a member of La Vertu Lodge No, 7, Leyden introduced them to Freemasonry, of which they became the first Japanese adherents on 20 October 1864.